Sustainable Living Summit: How you can act for change

 • How can we achieve an attractive transition, with equal access and affordable options?

-• Krista Mikkonen, MP, Green Party, Finland
+• Krista Mikkonen, Member of Parliament, Green Party, Finland

 • Peter Fellman, Editor-in-chief, Dagens Industri